Is Excel a useful tool for analyzing data in biology/bioinformatics?

 For instance, it turns OCT4 into October 4th.
 Since this only happens to a few genes, the literature is littered with supplementary datasets containing these date-formatted genes.
 The problem is that when you then do downstream analysis, the databases do not match the gene names in their date formats.
 You might miss important results related to these genes!

-Robert talked about a few ways of avoiding this and shared a free app he built for getting around the issue, available at http://gum.co/oct4th.
+Robert talked about a few ways of avoiding this and shared a free app he built for getting around the issue.
+You can get Oct4th as a command-line tool: `pip install oct4th` or use the web app at https://oct4th.sandbox.bio.